 The example period to calculate pre-CFTS pay is normally the last 2-week period the person was engaged in work ending immediately before the last period of CFTS.
-If the example period does not fairly represent the person's pay, the delegate may determine a different 2-week period or a period of different length.
+If the example period does not fairly represent the person's pay (including overtime the person would have usually worked), the delegate may determine a different 2-week period or a period of different length.

 If the person was not engaged in work, then pre-CFTS pay is defined as nil.